 Since 1987, the Tom Dent lectures have presented an impressive range of musicians, artists, and authors.
 Some of these include Abbey Lincoln, Randy Weston, A.B.
 Spellman, Keorapetse Kgositsile, Edward Kamau Brathwaite, Gwendolyn Midlo Hall, Elizabeth Catlett, Vertamae Smart-Grovenor, Olu Dara with Niyi Osundare and Marku Ribas.

-There have been special presentations on the cultural connections between New Orleans and Brazil, on the role of creoles in the development of early jazz, the evolution of the jazz funeral tradition, and much more.
+There have been special presentations on the cultural connections between New Orleans and Brazil, on the role of creoles in the development of early jazz, the evolution of the jazz funeral tradition, Black Masking Indian traditions and much more.

 In the past, the Tom Dent Congo Square Lectures also included the Tom Dent Congo Square Symposium.
 The event has featured top scholars of African culture and how it relates to the New World, such as Robert Farris Thompson of Yale University and the author Ned Sublette.